Skip to content

 The mission of the CBE Mentor Program is to assist students in making a successful and informed transition from college to career, preferably in their field of interest.
 The program aspires to provide a mentor to every CBE student wanting guidance from a CBE graduate and/or industry professional.

-• Architecture (undergraduate and graduate degree programs)
+• Architecture (all undergraduate and graduate degree programs)

 Benefits to students